 Valkyrie Western Martial Arts Assembly was founded in 2012 by Courtney Rice, David R. Packer, and a few dedicated students.
 We began with two classes a week in a rented dance studio.
 By December 2013, we’d expanded into a larger space to accommodate our new beginner program, led by Kaja Sadowski, and added an outdoor workout-only class.
 We spent the next year and a half refining our curriculum from a less structured series of themed classes to a year-long cycle of material.
 These early years of experimenting — along with David, Courtney, and Kaja’s combined 50 years of martial arts experience — helped us build a complete training system that effectively combines martial skill, tactical training, and fitness support.

-Once we’d polished the Box Wrestle Fence system into a well-oiled machine, it was time to find a permanent home and bring our methods to a larger audience.
+Once we’d solidified our teaching approach, it was time to find a permanent home and bring our methods to a larger audience.
 In early 2015, we found a bright, accessible, 1,500-square-foot location at the corner of Kingsway and Duchess St in Vancouver.
 We took possession of the space in April, and set to work converting it from a u-brew winery to the best training space we could build.